 Pop quiz.
 Do you know how much your significant other makes a year?
 Many don't.
-In a recent survey of couples, 43% couldn’t correctly identify how much their spouse makes.1 And that’s even though most couples (72%) say they communicate exceptionally or very well about financial matters.
+In our survey of couples, 43% couldn’t correctly identify how much their spouse makes.1 And that’s even though most couples (72%) say they communicate exceptionally or very well about financial matters.

 While not knowing your partner’s salary may seem like a small detail, it’s important for each half of a couple to have a clear picture of the household’s finances.
 What if something happens?
 When it comes to money and marriage, ignorance is not bliss.